yoctoproject/poky/documentation/profile-manual/usage.rst

 profiling run, ordered from the most popular to the least (perf has options to sort in various orders and keys as well as display entries only above a certain threshold and so on --- see the perf documentation for details).
-Note that this includes both userspace functions (entries containing a ``[.]``) and kernel functions accounted to the process (entries containing a ``[k]``). perf has command-line modifiers that can be used to restrict the profiling to kernel or userspace, among others.
+Note that this includes both user space functions (entries containing a ``[.]``) and kernel functions accounted to the process (entries containing a ``[k]``). perf has command-line modifiers that can be used to restrict the profiling to kernel or user space, among others.

 Notice also that the above report shows an entry for ``busybox``, which is the executable that implements ``wget`` in Yocto, but that instead of a